Beauty YouTuber: Influence and economic impacts

 Beauty YouTubers have played a major role in reshaping the beauty industry and influencing consumer behavior.
 Through product reviews, tutorials, and collaborations.
 These creators have become powerful marketing agents, usually referred to as "influencers", capable of driving product sales with a single video.
 According to Forbes, beauty influencers like Jeffree star and James Charles generate millions in income through ad revenue, brand partnerships, and product lines.
 James Charles' collaboration with Morphe, for example, resulted in one of the best selling makeup palettes in the company's history, selling out multiple times and generating millions of dollars in revenue.

 A notable example of major economic impact is the 2019 collaboration between Shane Dawson and Jeffree Star, a multi-part YouTube documentary The Beautiful World of Jeffree Star.
 The series gained over 152 million views and drew huge audience engagement.
 When the "Conspiracy Collection" launched, the high demand temporarily crashed major e-commerce shopping sites, with reports of roughly two million users waiting in online queues during the launch.
 The event was described by several outlets as one of the biggest online product launches at the time, estimating about USD 35 million in revenue on the first release.

 The economic influence of beauty YouTubers extends beyond just sales.
 Their ability to shape trends, spotlight indie brands, and redefine beauty norms gives them a unique position in both culture and marketing.
 Some creators have launched their own cosmetic lines, such as Huda Kattan with Huda Beauty, transitioning from content creators to CEO's.
 These shifts represent a new era in consumer-brand relationships, where authenticity and community engagement usually outweigh traditional advertising.

 Types of videos

+Outside of a 2016 scandal, the British YouTuber Marina Joyce (pictured) is best known for her makeup tutorials, which is popular type of beauty-related content.

 Beauty-related content can be divided into specific subcategories in respect to its distinct features.
 These subcategories include but are not limited to: